 Both public school districts and private schools are eager to hire TIP graduates.
 Employers know that our graduates are mature, passionate about teaching and well-prepared for the daily challenges of the classroom.

-The Pennsylvania certificate is also valid in 46 states with which interstate agreements exist.
-It is the student's responsibility to investigate the process to tranfer a PA certificate to another state.
+Pennsylvania certification is reciprocal with most of the 50 states.
+It is the student's responsibility to investigate the process to transfer PA certification to another state.

 Teachers from out-of-state can now earn Pennsylvania teaching certification through Wilson College’s innovative Teacher Online Pathway (TOP) .
 Convenient, flexible and affordable, TOP is for current teachers who want to work towards certification on their own schedules.
 Pennsylvania teaching certification is recognized in most states in the U.S.

 Fifty students completed the Wilson College Teacher Certification Pathways program.
 TCP completers are: Jennifer Bair, Michael Buchheit, Michiyo Buckwalter, Heidi Buffington, Ryan Chamberlain, Brooke Clugh, Chalfant Conley, Rebecca Cortes, Darcie Crock, Lance Deane, Jason Engro, Montserrat Fonseca-...